-So there ya go.
 The first seeds of Socialism in America were planted in New York, were cultivated throughout our universities, and helped influence everything from arts and entertainment to newspapers, film and television.
-And as Andrew Breitbart cryptically said, “We have now entered the first full-fledged Alinsky presidency.”
+And as Andrew Breitbart cryptically said about Barack Obama’s presidency, “We have now entered the first full-fledged Alinsky presidency.”

 Alinsky’s Rules are best summed up by Alinsky himself:

 What follows is for those who want to change the world from what it is to what they believe it should be.
 ‘The Prince’ was written by Machiavelli for the Haves on how to hold power.
 ‘Rules for Radicals’ is written for the Have-Nots on how to take it away.”“Alinsky provides a collection of rules to guide the process.
 But he emphasizes these rules must be translated into real-life tactics that are fluid and responsive to the situation at hand.

 As a refresher, here are all of the Alinsky Rules.
 Study them, know them, and recognize them when you see them.
 Progressives in America are counting on our side not knowing their secrets—so it’s our responsibility to make sure we do.